Seaweed, dried: mL to Grams Conversion

 FAQ

-- Does cooking change the density of Seaweed, dried?
+- Does ingredient substitution change the gram values for Seaweed, dried?